FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 }
 ```

 In our example, actions have nothing but a type.
-If the action's type is <i>INC</i>, it increases the value of the counter by one, etc. Like Redux's reducers, actins can also contain arbitrary data, which is usually put in the action's <i>payload</i> field.
+If the action's type is <i>INC</i>, it increases the value of the counter by one, etc. Like Redux's reducers, actions can also contain arbitrary data, which is usually put in the action's <i>payload</i> field.

-The function <i>useReducer</i> returns an array to access the current value of the state (first element of the array), and a <i>dispatch</i> function (second element of the array) to change the state:
+The function <i>useReducer</i> returns an array that contains an element to access the current value of the state (first element of the array), and a <i>dispatch</i> function (second element of the array) to change the state:

 ```js
 const App = () => {